 Especially with classes for younger children, martial arts teaches tactics to avoid dangerous areas and people.
 But they also teach nonviolent skills that help a kid who may be dealing with bullies at school.

-10. Improves Balance, Posture, and Coordination
+10. Improves Balance, Posture, And Coordination

-Martial arts works on building moves slowly, piece by piece.
+Your child starts building moves slowly, piece by piece.
 It requires balance to move smoothly and slowly from one move into another.

-Kids learn to stand up straight and hit their target where they’re aiming.
+Next, your child will learn to stand up straight and hit their target where they're aiming.
 They learn to block oncoming attacks.
-All of this works to build a child’s balance, coordination, and posture.
+All of this works to build a child's balance, coordination, and posture.

 Martial Arts for Kids Is Loaded With Benefits